Dance Genres

 Ballet forms the basis for all other dance styles as it helps develop strength, posture, grace, co-ordination, muscle tone, technique and musical awareness.

-Up to age 6, our emphasis is on having fun and developing imagination and musicality while improving posture and basic leg and arms lines.
-At Frogmore Dance School we follow the IDTA classical ballet syllabus.
+With this in mind, our Ballet classes for students up to the age of 6, have an emphasis on having fun, and developing imagination and musicality while improving posture with basic leg and arms lines.

 We also offer an optional class in the Progressing Ballet Technique (PBT) for students who take Grade 3 Ballet upwards.
 This class helps build muscle memory and strength and is a fantastic addition to our timetable. https://pbt.dance/home/about